2024 Field Trips, Workshops and Keynote/Dinners Schedule

 Trips that are highlighted in green text are tailored to photographers.

-Thursday Trip 2.
+Thursday 1.
 Leader's Choice, Lake Apopka North Shore – Mostly driving, some walking.

-Jones Road Stormwater Pond, 2990 Lake Level Canal Road Mount Dora, FL 32757 (Exit to Wildlife Drive). $40, bring your own lunch.
-Leaders: Mary Soule (Orange Audubon Society) and Kathy Rigling (Orange Audubon Society).
+Jones Road Stormwater Pond, 2990 Lake Level Canal Road Mount Dora, FL 32757 (Exit to Wildlife Drive). $50, bring your own lunch.
+Leaders: Kathy Rigling and Mary Soule (Orange Audubon Society).
 7:30 a.m. – 11:30 a.m.
 Maximum participants: 14.
 We will travel backwards from the Lake Apopka Wildlife Drive exit on a day it is normally closed except to workers.
 We will traverse the canals, wetlands and shore of Lake Apopka in a rare opportunity to visit this birding hotspot in search of rarities.
-Possible sightings: See Trip 13.
+Possible sightings: See Fri 3.

 Northern Pintail pair at the Lake Apopka Wildlife Drive.
 Photo: Bob Sena

-Thursday Trip 3.
+Thursday 2.
 Waterfowl of the Lake Apopka North Shore – Mostly driving, some walking.

 Lake